 - Complete an internship each summer

 Since its inception in 2004, CUSP has:

-- Awarded nearly $2 Million in scholarships to needy students
+- Awarded more than $2.4 Million in scholarships to needy students

 - Assisted graduates of the program in entering the workforce, matriculating in graduate programs and continuing outreach to future Urban Scholars